rfomin/elfbsp/INSTALL.md

     make

-To install AJBSP, become root and type:
+To install ELFBSP, become root and type:

     make install